-When Jesus was Presented in the Temple (1), Simeon foretold that Mary’s heart would know pain:
+With Jesus’ Presentation in the Temple (1) as a baby, Simeon foretold that Mary’s heart would know pain:

 Although she raised and cared for Jesus, her Divine Son, she was at the same time His faithful follower until the bitter end.
 She met Him on the way to his crucifixion on the road to Calvary (4) as we reflect on the 4th Station of the Cross.
 She was present during His death, standing at the foot of the cross (5).
 The image of the Pieta reminds us of her holding His lifeless body in her arms (6) after His death.
 She also watched as He was subsequently placed in the tomb (7) as we again reflect on the 14th Station of the Cross.